·

 Can My Pet Travel in the Cabin with Me?

-When you want to travel with your pet, the first thing you need to figure out it whether your pet will be able to travel with you in a cabin, or has to be shipped as cargo.
-This depends on the airline, size and type of your animal and country you’re traveling to.
+This depends on the airline, size, type of animal and country you’re traveling to.
 If you’re traveling to any of the countries from the list below (even when it’s just transit to your final destination), you can only ship your pet in cargo:

 • Australia